Oatcake: Plain Web Typography

 font from the user's OS.

-Similarly, code blocks have a font stack based on the
+For code blocks Oatcake uses a font stack based on the

 ui-monospace font-family which selects the operating